Van Werven Plastics Recycling – Clean plastics as raw materials

 The company employs 300 people who passionately process around 150,000 tons per year, making it Europe’s largest recycling plant for mixed plastics.
 Its success can be attributed to its long-term partnerships with major parties for both the input of plastics and the output of high-quality raw materials.
 This guarantees the flow of materials and the exchange of know-how leading to improved business practices.

 The acclaimed recycling company has received awards from provincial to international levels for its ground-breaking work.
 Van Werven received the Sustainable Investment Award in October 2017 for its plastic recycling activities in the UK, and it won the Dutch Circular Award 2018 in the plastics category.
 The company is also active in Belgium, England, Ireland, Sweden, and Poland and wants to expand to other countries.
-It plans to increase growth to 200,0000 tons of production in 2022.
+Van Werven won the Swedish Recycling Award 2021 in December last year.
+The company plans to increase growth to 200,0000 tons of production in 2022.